Petros-Polychronis/Personalized-Marketing/README.md

 ![aggregate_performance](/figures/aggregate_performance.png)

 We see that on average the **S-Learner** coupled with the **second policy** learning method produces the highest average profits over the status quo of treating noone.
 Treating noone is more profitable than treating everyone in these cases as the cost-to-reward ratios under study are higher than the $\text{ATE}$.
 We also notice that as the cost-to-reward ratio increases, the average profits decrease and because the standard deviation remains high, a higher proportion of the time does targeting result in losses.
 In essence, this shows that the models cannot effectively identify samples with the required uplift for profitability.
-Of course, this intervention is rather simple (sms), hence we do not anticipate necessarily that it will be particularly effective for some.
+Of course, this intervention is rather simple (sms), hence we do not anticipate necessarily that it will be particularly effective for any of the sample profiles.